I was an Inquisitive Child. How Francesca Ucci, the artist, was born!

 I was an inquisitive child with a mischievous streak.
 My favourite toy was a kaleidoscope which changed patterns and colours as I looked into it and turned the cardboard tube.

-My mother was from Italy and was dismayed by the lack of sunlight which brightened up her world in Italy as she grew up.
+My mother was from Italy and was always talking about the wonderful bright places in Italy as she grew up.
 She dressed me in bright primary colours – a red cardigan which she knitted me, a yellow skirt or blue trousers that she made.

 She spoke to me of the lovely colours of dresses that Italians loved to wear, but oh so tastefully.